Goals for Dissertation Years Graduate StudentsStudents in their dissertation years should:

 By the end of the Fourth Year

-Students are only eligible for fifth year funding if their dissertation committee chair has certified by July 31 that the student has submitted a written paper sufficiently far in advance of the deadline for the faculty member to have comprehensively reviewed it, and can certify that it is of suitable quality to form at least one chapter of a dissertation.
+Students are making good progress if their dissertation committee chair has certified by July 31 that the student has submitted a written paper sufficiently far in advance of the deadline for the faculty member to have comprehensively reviewed it, and can certify that it is of suitable quality to form at least one chapter of a dissertation.
 Coauthored papers are allowed but can only be used by one student for purposes of paper certification.

 At the end of the Fifth and each Subsequent Year

-Students in year five and above can demonstrate making “good progress” by July 31 each year by (1) having already filed to receive their degree in the Summer Quarter, or (2) their advisor checks options A (student going on the job market in the coming year) or option B (student is not going on the job market but is making good progress) or Option C (sstudent already has a job and is making good progress) on the form Certification of Good Progress By Dissertation Committee Chair for Students currently in Year 5 and Above.
+Students in year five and above can demonstrate making “good progress” by July 31 each year by (1) having already filed to receive their degree in the Summer Quarter, or (2) their advisor checks options A (student going on the job market in the coming year) or option B (student is not going on the job market but is making good progress) or Option C (student already has a job and is making good progress) on the form Certification of Good Progress at End of Year 5 and Above.
 A student whose advisor either checks option D (student is not making good progress) or does not submit the form is regarded as not making good progress and placed on departmental probation.

 Students are removed from probation if their thesis advisor writes to the Director of Graduate Studies advising that satisfactory progress has resumed.
 A student who fails to resume good progress within two quarters, which is the say the last date of the following Winter Quarter, is excluded from the program and Northwestern University.